PiwikPRO/PPMS-PublicDocs/data_collection/web/frameworks/Piwik_PRO_Library_for_React.md

 * `setDownloadExtensions(extensions: string[])`  - Overwrites the list of file extensions indicating that a link is a download.
 * `addDownloadExtensions(extensions: string[])`  - Adds new extensions to the download extensions list.
 * `removeDownloadExtensions(extensions: string[])`  - Removes extensions from the download extensions list.
 * `setLinkTrackingTimer(time: number)`  - When a visitor produces an events and closes the page immediately afterwards, e.g. when opening a link, the request might get cancelled.
-To avoid loosing the last event this way, JavaScript Tracking Client will lock the page for a fraction of a second (if wait time hasn’t passed), giving the request time to reach the Collecting & Processing Pipeline.
+To avoid loosing the last event this way, JavaScript Tracking Client will lock the page for a fraction of a second (if wait time hasn’t passed), giving the request time to reach the `Tracker`.
 * `getLinkTrackingTimer()`  - Returns lock/wait time after a request set by setLinkTrackingTimer.
 * `setIgnoreClasses(classes: string[])` - Set a list of class names that indicate a link should not be tracked.